Our small geographically distributed team work in close partnerships with organisations around the world.

 Sam La Rocca

 Sam leads the Sunrise Project’s Australian Program.
 He brings over twenty-five years experience building people powered movements for a socially just and ecologically sane world.
 Sam holds a multidisciplinary degree in environmental science, and while completing his first class honours thesis on grassroots mobilisation, Sam co-founded activist education outfit The Change Agency to deliver social movement education, campaign strategy and organising training programs to community groups around Australia and internationally.
-He’s worked as a senior political advisor in the balance of power of federal parliament and demonstrated his capability as a an effective field organiser and electoral campaigner.
+He’s worked as a senior political advisor in federal parliament and demonstrated his capability as a an effective field organiser and electoral campaigner.
 He’s facilitated movement-wide processes for the Climate Action Network Australia and Friends of the Earth International’s Asia Pacific Region; and he has a strong interest in building powerful networks to catalyse system change.